dkorolev1/api-style-guide/api-design-review-process/api-design-review-process.md

 After finishing the API review there will be some change requests for the API.
 Most of them might be easy to fix/change and the API designer should do that immediately during and after the review.
 Other changes may need more effort and planning how to address them.

-The next steps and the the conclusion how to proceed with the change requests is written down in the **conclusion** section of the GitHub repo `README.md`.
+The next steps and the conclusion how to proceed with the change requests is written down in the **conclusion** section of the GitHub repo `README.md`.
 The implementation can start after finishig the review.

 #### Learnings from the review and feedback to the style guide